 Tauranga Airport is the 5th busiest controlled airport in the country air traffic wise.
-In 2011 there were 72,000 air movements with 245,000 passengers passing through the terminal.
+In 2015 there were 52,000 flight movements with 320,000 passengers passing through the terminal.

 The airport has the most diverse range of air operations in the country.